 3. How are these attacks impacting refugees in Lebanon?

 Lebanon has the highest number of refugees per capita, hosting an estimated 1.5 million Syrian refugees and more than 11,000 refugees from other countries.
-While there has been an increase in border crossings from Lebanon to Syria over the past few days, most displaced individuals remain inside Lebanon.
+While there has been an increase in border crossings from Lebanon to Syria, most displaced individuals remain inside Lebanon.

 Refugees who fled their homeland in search of safety and security are now facing the reality of being displaced once again due to ongoing hostilities.
+More than 90,000 refugees have been displaced a second time, 99 percent of whom are Syrian refugees.
 The threat of double displacement is exacerbating existing vulnerabilities, as even before these latest attacks, a staggering 9 out of 10 Syrian refugees required humanitarian assistance to meet their basic needs.
 Some Syrians have been turned away by shelters hosting displaced people or forced to sleep in the open.

 “It is yet another ordeal for families who previously fled war in Syria only now to be bombed in the country where they sought shelter.
 We must avoid replaying these scenes of despair and devastation,” said Filippo Grandi, UN High Commissioner for Refugees.